How can we eliminate cancer? By improving patient outcomes.

 Standard cell lines vs. TumorGenesis cell lines

 TumorGenesis medias can be used to culture difficult ovarian cancer cell lines from patients.
 TumorGenesis medias will retain 95%+ of the original cancer sample signatures even after multiple expansions (up to 70 cycles of expansion compared to 20 using other media).
 TumorGenesis also has access to 98 different ovarian cancer cell lines.
 We have unique signatures and respond differently to treatment.

 Our new Living Ovarian Cancer Cell bank uses our media and retains not only the signatures of the cancer cells as they replicate, it also retains the histological forms of the tumors.

-TumorGenesis’s OCI cell lines retain much more of the profile of the patient samples not just in the in vitro cell culture but also when the tumor samples are placed inside an animal model, they histologically and biologically retain their patient-derived cancer cell profiles.
+TumorGenesis’s OCI cell lines retain a larger portion of the patient samples, and not just in the in vitro cell culture, but also when the tumor samples are placed inside an animal.
+They histologically and biologically retain their patient-driven cancer profiles.